hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/152_what_have_i_learnt.md

 the realisation of the Supreme.

-Then another thing is necessary, and that is the coming in direct contact with the Mahâpurushas, and thus moulding our lives in accordance with those of the great-souled ones who have reached the Goal.
+Then another thing is necessary, and that is the coming in direct contact with the Mahāpurushas, and thus moulding our lives in accordance with those of the great-souled ones who have reached the Goal.
 Even disgust for the world and a burning desire for God are not sufficient.
 Initiation by the Guru is necessary.
 Why?
 Because it is the bringing of